vitaly-t/pg-promise/README.md

 ```

 By default, method `sequence` resolves with an array of resolve results from each
 query created by the factory.
-However, if you are inserting 10m - 100m or even more records,
+However, if you are inserting way over 10m records,
-such array of resolve results may grow out of proportion.
+such array of resolve results will grow out of proportion.

 To prevent this from happening, method `sequence` has been extended in version 1.7.2
 to the following syntax: